sungyoonahn/OT-based-Heterogeneous-Multi-Modal-Fusion-Embedding-for-AD-analysis/README.md

 Current code takes MRI and PET data from ADNI Currently working on a fix for jax dependency for faster training

+## Credits
+- OT module is based on RIMA: https://github.com/Qinkaiyu/RIMA
+- This repository modifies and extends the original implementation to support heterogeneous multi-modal AD data.